ksusvita92/LR2Cluster/Tutorial/Tutorial.md

-## Estimate a cluster’s size increment
+## Estimate a cluster’s true size

 Suppose that we have a cluster of interest _C_ with some cases in it, and a collection of unassigned new cases.
-We can estimate the total number of new cases that would get assigned to _C_, and therefore estimate the increment of cluster _C_’s size.
+We can estimate the total number of new cases that would get assigned to _C_, and therefore estimate cluster _C_’s true size.

 ```r